• Skip to main content

 ordinal

-A type of data wherein the values may be put in ascending or descending order.
+A type of data wherein the values may be put in ascending or descending order, but no ratio exists between any two values.
 Examples might be: large/medium/small or 1/2/3.

 palette